Treaty to formally end the Korean War under discussion, South confirms

 Trump voiced optimism Wednesday about his potential summit with the North Korean dictator, but he vowed to cancel the meeting or walk out if there are signs it “is not going to be fruitful.”

-Trump also said his administration is negotiating with Pyongyang for the release of three Americans who remain captive in the North and suggested that they could be freed as part of a diplomatic thaw between the two nations, which do not have formal government relations.
+Trump also said his administration is negotiating with the North for the release of three Americans who remain captive and suggested they could be freed as part of a diplomatic thaw between the two nations, which do not have formal government relations.

 “If I think it’s a meeting that is not going to be fruitful, we’re not going to go,” Trump said at a joint news conference with Japanese Prime Minister Shinzo Abe, after two days of meetings at Mar-a-Lago, the president’s Florida resort.
 “If the meeting, when I’m there, is not fruitful, I will respectfully leave the meeting.”